terra-campaigns/unsettled/directory/DuskmeadowFringe/Lorenz.md

 Black Tar - Versatile: both sticky and highly flammable.
 3 uses.

 Bond: One of your ancestors wronged a Moss Witch, who cursed their bloodline.
 Your visage causes mirrors to shatter.
 You’ve noticed that the shards can sometimes reveal illusions.

+## Carries the Blue Steel Sword (d8)

+- When hitting a foe, can read its memories (3 charges)
+- Unclear how to recharge it